THE REVOLUTION IN VICTORIAN FASHION

 By Madeline Hewitson

-Research assistant for the Colour Revolution exhibition & Chromotope research project
+Research assistant for the Colour Revolution exhibition & Chromotope research project.
+The research presented in this article is part of the Chromotope project which has received funding from the European Research Council (ERC).

 Push aside any dark and gloomy preconceptions you may have of the Victorians.
 Immerse yourselves in the explosive, colourful fashion of this eventful era - a time of enormous societal change and upheavals in science, nature and art.